edwardshturman/site/app/projects/dcraft.md

 Until January 2018, we occupied a warehouse in Millbrae we lovingly called the "Hangar" (fittingly, it looked like an airplane hangar).
 "Classrooms" were really sections of the large space separated by makeshift walls made out of wood we cut out.
 We then moved into Oracle's campus in Redwood Shores, where d.tech now stands.

-### Intersession
+## Intersession

-Four times a school year, we'd have Intersession: a two-week break from regular classes to deep dive into guest-led workshops (e.g. productivity & happiness), skills (e.g. Korean martial arts), or self-directed projects.
+Four times a year, we'd have Intersession: a two-week break from regular classes to deep dive into guest-led workshops (e.g. productivity & happiness), skills (e.g. Korean martial arts), or self-directed projects.

 From May 2019, my incredibly talented friend <Mention name="Joss Ettrick" avatar="/avatars/joss.jpg" link="https://jossettrick.com" /> and I would lead Intersession cohorts with our friends and build the school, block by block (pun intended).

-## The first Intersession

 To be honest, we didn't start out looking to make d.craft as big as it was.
 It was mainly a joke in our friend group: we'd leave school and come right back, virtually.